dsroklub/roprotokol/README.md

 ##TODO
 * Afkobl distance fra json datalisten.

+* Fjeren Trip.Season from rowertripsaggregated.php

 ### BUGS

-* Time zone error in checkout times

-# Database ission.
+# Database issues.

 can be done manually when we move to the new system.